canstralian/PowerShellToolkit/DEPLOYMENT.md

    - Create or modify the `.replit` file in the project root with the following content:
      ```
      language = "powershell"
-     run = "pwsh AdminToolbox.ps1"
+     run = "pwsh ReconNINJA.ps1"
      ```

 6. **Start the Application**
-   - Click the "Run" button in Replit to start the AdminToolbox application
+   - Click the "Run" button in Replit to start the ReconNINJ@ application

 7. **Access the Web Interface**
    - Once the application is running, Replit will provide a URL to access the web interface
-   - Click on the provided URL to open the AdminToolbox GUI in a new tab
+   - Click on the provided URL to open the ReconNINJ@ GUI in a new tab

 8. **Set Up Continuous Deployment (Optional)**
    - Enable GitHub integration in your Replit project